marksherriff/cs3240-f24-website/project.md

 __Goal:__ Spend most of this sprint working as a team to elicit the full requirements for your system.
 Note that while the final Requirements Document is the responsibility of the Requirements Manager, _all team members_ are expected to contribute to gathering and refining the final set of requirements.
 Once you have a good set of user stories / issues / tasks for your team to work on, add these as Issues to your GitHub Issues page on your team's repository.

-__Requirements:__ The team must have a "reasonable" set of user stories / issues in GitHub Issues.
+__Requirements:__ The team must have a "reasonable" set of user stories / issues in GitHub Issues to begin with (around 10 is a lower-bound target).
 We do not expect you to have your final set of features at this point.
-However, you need to be able to show the TA that you have started gathering requirements data and that you have converted at least some of this information into GitHub Issues.
+However, you need to be able to show the TA that you have gathered requirements data and that you have converted at least some of this information into GitHub Issues.
 The Requirements Manager will receive a separate score for the requirements document, which is due by the date indicated in Gradescope.
+The team also needs to ensure Heroku is set up properly and that you can deploy at least the basic, default Django app.

 - [Example Requirements Document from Spring 2020](https://docs.google.com/document/d/1l39MWsVEX8LWcQ16Wo5-PXyaKhfm_O6j-1Uj6wj8RUU/edit?usp=sharing)
 - ["Excellent" Example from Fall 2020](https://docs.google.com/document/d/1aqeWWhA1QztrM_6iAI1PF3FjP8VTvOqCXhe5w9D9GaU/edit?usp=sharing)